About Me | IFS Therapy for Sensitive Minds

 I’m Sanni (she/her), an IFS Practitioner for deep thinkers, sensitive minds, and people who find the world exhausting or overstimulating.

-I understand the depth and complexity of a mind that constantly analyses, questions, and feels deeply.
-Here, I welcome that richness and we’ll work together to access some more balance and clarity.
+I understand the complexity of a mind that constantly analyses, questions, and feels deeply.
+All of that is welcome here.

 Therapy for Sensitive, Neurodivergent Minds